scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Basically, optimizers need to implement only the ``suggest_configuration()`` method which return a single configuration to Sacred and the ``update()`` method which gets all evaluated configuration and costs and updates the internal state of the optimizer.

-Even though the interface for all optimizer is the same, every optimizer has its own properties and might not work in all use cases.
+Even though the interface for all optimizers is the same, every optimizer has its own properties and might not work in all use cases.
-The following list gives a brief overview of optimizers that can be used with Labwatch and the setting they do and do not work in.
+The following list gives a brief overview of optimizers that can be used with Labwatch and the setting they work.
 For more details we refer to the corresponding papers:

 - **Random search** is probably the simplest hyperparameter optimization method :cite:`bergstra-jmlr12a`.
 It just samples hyperparameter